Michael Adams (email@example.com)

 Ben Leff (email@example.com)

-teaches freshman World History and Race Class, and Gender in 20th Century American Popular Culture.
+teaches Junior US History, Interdisciplinary Thinking and Race Class and Gender in 20th Century American Popular Culture.
+He is an alum of class of 2001.
 He holds a bachelor's degree in history and master's degree in American history from Brown University.

 Carol Lombardi (firstname.lastname@example.org)